recepbekirgurbuz/recepbekirgurbuz-portfolio/README.md

 MIT

 ## Goal
-This project is not just a simple code sample — it is real proof of my ability to build production-ready backend solutions for any corporate company.
+This project is a true testament to my ability to create production-ready backend solutions for enterprise companies.